monacca1/nuggit/README.md

         - add the specified files to the staging area
         - example
                 nuggit_add.pl ./fsw_core/apps/appx/file.c
+        - nuggit_add.pl utilizes the "nuggit_log.txt".
+Each file that is "added" to the staging area using nuggit_add.pl will result in a nuggit log entry.
+See "nuggit_log"

 nuggit_commit.pl
         - commit all the files that have been added to the staging area across all of the repositores (root and nested submodules) into the checked out branch
         - example
                 nuggit_commit.pl -m "required commit message goes here"
+        - nuggit_commit.pl utilizes the "nuggit_log.txt".
+Each nuggit_commit issued by the user
+          and each underying commit performed by nuggit_commit.pl will result in a nuggit log entry

 nuggit_push.pl
         - identifies the checked out branch at the root repository and pushes the local